 - With coast, countryside or sports venue virtually on your doorstep, Guernsey is a great, safe place for families.
 Crime is low - just look at the roadside 'hedge veg' produce stalls with their honesty boxes for customers' money.

-- You will need to find out about the controls on who can live and work here and if you plan on working, you will need a Resident Certificate/Employment Permit (Right to Work).
+- Whether you are a British citizen or not, you will need to find out about the controls on who can live and work here and if you plan on working, you will need a Resident Certificate/Employment Permit (Right to Work).

-- If you are moving here for the first time, or are returning after a period of absence, you will need to register with the Social Security department and Income Tax.
+- If you are moving here for the first time, or are returning after a period of absence, you will need to register with Social Security and Income Tax.
+You may also be eligible to register to vote.

 - There is no NHS in the island and no reciprocal health agreement with the UK, so you should consider insurance, which is available from a range of private providers.